The general SNOMED CT language requirements include:

 Requirement G.1: Backward compatibility

-The language must be backwardly compatible with any version of the language that has previously been adopted as an IHTSDO standard.
-Please note that this requirement is not applicable to this version of the Template Syntax, as no previous version has been published as an IHTSDO standard.
+The language should be backwardly compatible with any version of the language that has previously been adopted as an IHTSDO standard.
+Note that the only exception to this rule is where an error in the syntax has been identified and subsequently fixed.

 Requirement G.2: Consistency